 Articles

-The great Habana thinks even faster than he runs Posted over 11 years ago
+The great Habana thinks even faster than he runs Posted about 12 years ago

 Bryan Habana gave a masterclass of modern wing play in South Africa’s five try victory over Australia at Pretoria.
 Habana’s three tries were impressive, but his speed of thought and extraordinary work rate were from another dimension.